Skip to main content

 Hugh Roy and Lillie Cranz Cullen Distinguished University Professor

-Director of the RESTORE Laboratory: Research on Emotion, Substance Treatment Outcomes, and Racial Equity
+Director of the RESTORE Laboratory: Research on Emotion, Substance Use Treatment Outcomes, Rehabilitation, and Empowerment

 Clinical Psychology